 a) ULDelay_gNBCUUP_Nss.

 b) This KPI describes the average packet transmission delay through the gNB-CU-UP part from the gNB-DU for a network slice subnet.
 It is used to evaluate delay performance of gNB-CU-UP in uplink for a network slice subnet.
 It is the weighted average packet delay from when the RLC SDU is sent to PDCP or CU for split gNB, until time when the corresponding PDCP SDU was sent to the core network from gNB-CU-UP.
-It is a time interval (0.1 ms).
-The KPI type is MEAN.
 This KPI can optionally be split into KPIs per QoS level (mapped 5QI or QCI in EN-DC architecture) and per S-NSSAI.

+b-1) Integer, time interval (0.1 mS)

+b-2) MEAN

 c) Below is the equation for average UL delay in gNB-CU-UP for a network slice subnet, where